 The more robotic and templated your email feels, the less guilty the recipient will feel for deleting it.

-Above all of that, business development and sales are just way more fun when you’re yourself about it—instead of some faceless bot.
+Above all of that, business development and sales are just way more fun when you can be yourself—instead of some faceless bot.

 Here are a few simple ways to personalize each email you send:

-5. Keep it short and easy to respond to
+5. Keep it short and about a pain point

 Here’s one of the biggest mistakes I see people make when sending cold emails (I get dozens of cold pitches every week):

-This scenario is similar.
-Keep your email to less than 5-6 sentences that are easy-to-read and simple to answer “yes” or “no” to.
+Keep your email to less than 5-6 sentences that are easy to read and simple to answer “yes” or “no” to.
+They should also address a clear pain point that you can solve with your CTA.
 Here’s an example:

 I know you work in the blogging space and I would love to see if there’s some synergy to be had between our brands.